tarsil/saffier/docs/models.md

 # Models

-Have you ever wondered how time consuming and sometimes how hard is to declare a simple table with SQL Alchemy where sometimes it can also be combersome?
+Have you ever wondered how time consuming and sometimes how hard is to declare a simple table with SQLAlchemy where sometimes it can also be combersome?

 What about the Django interface type for tables?
 Cleaner right?
-Well, **Saffier** although is on the top of SQL Alchemy core, it provides a Django like experience when it comes to create models.
+Well, **Saffier** although is on the top of SQLAlchemy core, it provides a Django like experience when it comes to create models.

 ## What is a model